The Ultimate Guide to Compressed Air Resin Dryers for Plastics Processors

 This matters more than most processors realize, especially for hygroscopic engineering resins.
 Remember, without sufficient air velocity, you can’t spread the temperature adequately throughout the hopper— some pellets never receive heated air in the first place, and even those that do may only get surface heating that never penetrates deep enough to drive out trapped internal moisture.
 Those water molecules deep inside stay put—comfortable, unmoved, and completely unaware they need to leave.

 Dew point is the third component—the measure of how dry the incoming air itself is.
 Air with a lower dew point has far greater capacity to absorb moisture from the resin, especially trapped moisture in the pellet.
 On a humid day with high-dew-point air, your resin will likely never fully dry, no matter how much heat or airflow you apply plus typically you’re already starting at higher moistures as well.
 You’ll eventually dry it but not within the confines of the fixed amount of time you’ve set up.
-It’s like hanging clothes outside on a muggy summer day at 85°F versus a crisp autumn day at the same 85°F—the dry air makes all the difference.
+It’s like hanging clothes outside on a muggy summer day at 85°F versus a crisp autumn day at the same 85°F…the dry air makes all the difference.

 But dew point without proper airflow and temperature can’t dry the pellets.
 Here’s what the industry doesn’t talk about enough: dew point alone doesn’t achieve complete drying.
 If the heat never reaches inside the pellet in the first place, or if there’s insufficient velocity to drive that heat deep enough and carry the moisture away, even perfectly dry -40°F air delivered to your hopper won’t save you.
 Dew point’s real job is to create the conditions that allow heat and velocity to do their final work—giving the air enough capacity to absorb and carry away moisture once the other two components have driven it to the pellet’s surface and started the diffusion process.

 So why did dew point become the industry obsession?
 It happened alongside the rise of engineering resins in the 1970s and 80s—materials like nylon and ABS that had to be dried below 212°F, where you couldn’t just boil the water out anymore.
 Around the same time, relative humidity sensors became cheap and dead simple to use.
 Unlike airflow or velocity, which vary significantly from manufacturer to manufacturer, and were difficult to standardize or compare across different dryer designs, dew point is consistent—the same measurement regardless of whose equipment you’re using.
 It became the one metric everyone could agree on, test easily, and standardize across the industry.
-So -40°F became the universal benchmark—not because it tells the whole story, but because it was measurableand easy to verify.
+So -40°F became the universal benchmark…not because it tells the whole story, but because it was measurable and easy to verify.

 The problem is, focusing only on dew point without proper attention to airflow and temperature led processors to overlook what really matters: getting heat deep into every pellet with enough velocity to pull that moisture out.
 That said, dew point consistency is important.
 You need consistent, low dew point air so the other two components can do their job reliably, every single time, especially when drying under 212°F is needed and also during the final finishing stage of removing trapped water within the pellet.
-That’s why advanced systems that deliver consistent -40°F regardless of compressor conditions matter.
+That’s why advanced systems that deliver consistent -40°F or lower regardless of compressor conditions matter.
 But dew point is still only one piece of the puzzle.

 Hot air non-desiccating compressed air dryers solved the heat component, but they couldn’t deliver low enough dew points for hygroscopic engineering resins like nylon, polycarbonate, or ABS.
 That’s why they quickly became obsolete for serious plastics processing and are mostly a relic of the past today.

-Desiccating Compressed Air Dryers
+Desiccating Compressed Air Dryers: The Membrane Generation

 This is where compressed air drying made its real leap forward: by passing compressed air through a moisture-removing membrane before it ever touched the resin.
 With a high-quality membrane, you can achieve the ultra-low dew points needed for moisture to migrate out of resin pellets efficiently.
+Many compressed air dryer manufacturers use membrane technology, and it represented a meaningful advance over non-desiccating hot air designs.

 Your air compressor’s performance is never truly stable.
 Fresh off a service call, your compressor might deliver +50°F dew point air.
 A few months later, it could be delivering +65°F dew point air.
-Some compressors don’t even have a refrigeration circuit, so swings are even worse and now your compressor is suddenly delivering +85°F dew point air.
-All of these swings in dew point translate directly into inconsistent drying performance when you have an compressed air dryer with an ordinary membrane.
+Some compressors don’t even have a refrigeration circuit, so swings are even worse — now your compressor is suddenly delivering +85°F dew point air.
+All of these swings in dew point translate directly into inconsistent drying performance when you have a compressed air dryer with an ordinary membrane.

 Here’s what happens: Yesterday, your compressor was in good condition, delivering relatively dry air to the membrane.
 That ordinary membrane filtered out enough moisture to bring your hopper’s process air down to a low dew point.
 That heated, dry air passed through the resin bed and pulled moisture out effectively.
 Your pellets came out at 200 PPM, perfectly to spec.